Da Nang Food: The Best Restaurants in Da Nang, Vietnam by JetSettingFools.com

 Da Nang Pho

 Street vendors in Da Nang are more likely to be selling Mi Quang than Pho, but we saw plenty of restaurants that listed Pho on their menu.
-One day, when I was craving a bowl of Pho, we wandered into An House Restaurant (MAP) and found their Pho to be unexpectedly good!
+One day, when I was craving a bowl of Pho, we wandered into An House Restaurant and found their Pho to be especially good!

 Da Nang Seafood